How to Cope with Chronic Pain During the Holiday Season

 DMSO

+This powerful compound provides fast relief by targeting pain at the source, making it a top choice for those who need quick, effective relief.
 Research has shown that DMSO can be effective for immediate pain relief.
-In addition, it can be applied topically for targeted pain relief and is an active ingredient in many pain-relieving creams.
+In addition, it can be applied topically for targeted relief.

 Ginger and Turmeric

-Ginger and turmeric both have anti-inflammatory properties that can help with pain relief.
+Both of these ingredients have anti-inflammatory properties that help reduce pain and improve overall well-being.
 In fact, in one study, people with osteoarthritis took 1 gram of ginger extract daily for three months.
 The study found that ginger reduced inflammation and nitric oxide levels.

 Other studies have found that turmeric can also reduce markers of inflammation and can sometimes be as effective as aspirin or ibuprofen.